Skip to content

 Background & Motivation

-Limitations of Prior Work: Each new event sequence dataset requires training from scratch, which can take hours, and learned representations do not transfer across systems.
-Meanwhile, foundation models have emerged in NLP, ODE, and SDE domains (e.g., ODEFormer, FIM-MJP), yet the event sequence domain remains unaddressed.
-Moreover, recent generative approaches (diffusion, flow matching) achieve high prediction accuracy but entirely abandon the interpretability of the intensity function — making it impossible to observe excitation/inhibition structures between events.
+Limitations of Prior Work: Models must be trained from scratch for every new event sequence dataset, often taking hours, and learned representations cannot be transferred across systems.
+Meanwhile, although foundation models have emerged in fields like NLP, ODE, and SDE (e.g., ODEFormer, FIM-MJP), the event sequence domain remains a blank.
+Furthermore, while popular generative methods (diffusion, flow matching) offer high prediction accuracy, they completely sacrifice the interpretability of the intensity function—failing to reveal the excitation/inhibition structures between events.

-Key Insight: The paper draws on the Foundation Inference Model (FIM) paradigm — pretraining a recognition network on large-scale synthetic data so that it learns to infer the underlying dynamical parameters from a set of in-context event sequences.
-The key observation is that, provided the family of conditional intensity functions in the synthetic data is sufficiently broad, the pretrained model encodes a strong prior that enables zero-shot inference or rapid fine-tuning on real data.
+Key Insight: This work draws from the Foundation Inference Model (FIM) paradigm—pre-training a "recognition network" on large-scale synthetic data to learn the inference of underlying dynamical parameters from a set of in-context event sequences.
+The key observation is that if the family of conditional intensity functions in the synthetic data is sufficiently broad, the pre-trained model can encode powerful priors, enabling zero-shot inference or extremely fast fine-tuning on real-world data.

-Core Idea: Pretrain a Transformer on large-scale synthetic MTPPs spanning five process classes, enabling it to directly infer three analytic parameters \((\alpha, \beta, \mu)\) of the conditional intensity function from a set of context sequences, thereby achieving zero-shot or rapidly fine-tuned, interpretable event sequence prediction.
+Core Idea: Pre-train a Transformer on large-scale synthetic MTPPs covering five types of processes, enabling it to directly infer the three analytical parameters (\(\alpha, \beta, \mu\)) of the conditional intensity function from a set of in-context sequences, thereby achieving zero-shot/fast-tuning interpretable event sequence prediction.

 Method